Jonathan357611/Launch-Tracker/README.md

 In order to work, you will need to reboot.

 That's really it.
-The program should now periodically start :)
+The program should now periodically run and show you all you need to know about upcoming launches :)

+# Done 🥂

-If you encounter any issues or have any ideas, just report them here!
+If you encounter any issues or have any ideas, tell me.
+I am happy to help :D